hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 Click **Add a processing block** and add the **Image** block.
 Click **Add a learning block** and select the **Classification** block.

+(include image of create impulse tab)

 Click on **Image** under *Impulse design*.
 Change the *Color depth* to **Grayscale**.

 Click **Save parameters** and click **Generate features** on the next page.
 Wait while Edge Impulse generates the training features from your dataset.

+(include image of image tab)

 When feature extraction is complete, you should see a 2D feature explorer showing the relative separation among the class groupings along with an estimation of the time and resources required to perform feature extraction on your target device (default: Arm Cortex-M4F).

 Click on **Classifier** under *Impulse design*.
 Change the *Number of training cycles* (epochs) to **100**.
 Leave everything else as default.
 Click **Start training**.

-When training is complete, take a look at the model results.
-Before the training process starts, Edge Impulse automatically sets aside a random 20% of your training data for validation.
-The accuracy, loss, and confusion matrix are calculated based on this validation set.
-How well did your model perform?
+(include image of classifiers tab)

 Go to the **Model testing** page and click **Classify all**.
 This will perform inference on your test dataset and display the results.

+(include image of model testing page)

 Navigate to the **Deployment** page in your project.
-Edge Impulse is capable of exporting your project (feature extraction and model inference) to a number of supported hardware platforms.
-Note that the *C++ library* option is the most versatile: so long as your target hardware has a C++ compiler (and enough flash/RAM), you can run inference with your trained Edge Impulse model!
-However, the C++ library may not be optimized for some hardware (e.g. ML accelerators).

 In the search bar, enter **Arduino** and select the **Arduino library** option.

 Scroll down to the bottom of the page.
-Leave the [EON Compiler](https://www.edgeimpulse.com/blog/introducing-eon) enabled (this converts your interpreted model to C++ code to save on flash/ROM).
+Leave the [EON Compiler](https://www.edgeimpulse.com/blog/introducing-eon) enabled.
 Leave *Quantized (int8)* selected.
 Click **Build**

 When the build process is complete, you should have an Arduino library (in .zip format) automatically downloaded to your computer.
-This library includes the blocks we created in the Edge Impulse Studio: feature extraction and classification (i.e. the fully trained model).
+This library includes the fully trained model.

 ## Setup Live Image Classification